kwonus/Quelle-Obsolete/Quelle.md

 - Implicit
 - Explicit

 Explicit verbs always begin with an **@**.
 There can be, at most, one explicit action per statement.
 Any number of implicit actions are allowed in a compound statement.
+Implicit clauses are always separated by a semi-colon.
+A semi-colon is not required to separated implicit clauses from a final explicit clause.

 STATUS and SYSTEM clauses are constrained to be Simple Statements.
 Therefore, a simple statement in Quelle has one of these two forms: